Skip to main content

 5 mentions Positive Neutral Negative

-Character development is well-executed, fostering a strong emotional connection with the characters, particularly the main character, Hadley.
+Character development is well-executed, fostering emotional connections with the characters, particularly the main character, Hadley.
 The art direction complements this development, enhancing the overall sci-fi horror experience.
-While some reviews note that other titles like Stasis offer deeper character arcs, Cayne's concise storytelling still resonates with nostalgic charm.
+While some reviews note that other titles like Stasis offer deeper character arcs, the concise storytelling in Cayne evokes nostalgic feelings reminiscent of classic sci-fi tales.

 • “Character development was nice, gets you to care about some of the characters.”